The Hard Numbers on Hardwood Floor Costs

-Based on data from Consumer Reports, installing a solid wood floor ranges in price from $5 to $10 per square foot, depending on the type of wood, your geographical location, the amount of prep work required of your contractor and several other factors.
-Engineered wood installation runs from $4 to $9 per square foot.
+Based on data from LawnStarter, installing a solid wood floor costs from $7 to $16 (CAD 9.50 to CAD 22) per square foot, depending on the type of wood, your geographical location, the amount of prep work required of your contractor and several other factors.
+Engineered wood installation runs from $6 to $20 (CAD 8 to CAD 27) per square foot using mid-range materials.

 The species you choose will likely be based on your decor and your budget, but a flooring contractor may recommend one over another based on your needs.
 For example, some varieties contract and expand with temperature changes, causing cracks and damage.
 For this reason, homeowners in extremely hot or cold climates may need to pick woods better suited for fluctuating temps.
 If your home has a radiant heating system, engineered hardwood may be a better pick because it can stand up to the heat better than most solid hardwood options.

 Other Cost Factors

 Beyond the amount and type of flooring materials needed for your hardwood floor project, a few other factors play a role in how much installation costs.
 If your contractor has to do other work, such as sanding and prepping the floor’s underlayment, you can expect to pay more.
 The same is true if you opt for complicated designs, such as a parquet floor or herringbone pattern.

 Similarly, if your subfloor is not level, you may pay between $2 and $7 (CAD 2.75 and CAD 9.50) per square foot for your contractor to pour concrete to create an even surface.
 And if removing your old floor reveals damage such as rot or mold, additional labor and material costs may be incurred.